-Update your highest-performing pages monthly with substantive content changes.
+Update your highest-performing pages monthly with substantive content changes—not just timestamps.

-AI systems like ChatGPT and Perplexity weight recency signals heavily.
+AI systems like ChatGPT and Perplexity weigh recency signals heavily by favoring recently updated content.

 Research shows visibility decays approximately 50% within 60 days without reinforcement.